 How To Store Your Vegetable Surpluses Without Processing

 In some cases we can just leave the crop in the ground.
-In some cases there is no need to harvest crops immediately, unless you need the space.
+Indeed, in some cases there is no need to harvest crops immediately, unless you need the space.
 For example, early potatoes are quite happy left in the ground until we need to dig them.
 And in some cases so are main crop potatoes.
+I’ve dug plenty of maincrop potatoes in winter.

 And leeks are not harvested until needed.

-Of course this assumes you aren’t gardening on cold wet clay and don’t have a plague of slugs.
-If so harvest them asap.
+Of course the above all assumes you aren’t gardening on cold wet clay and don’t have a plague of slugs.
+If so harvest the crops asap.

-We can’t do this at home even pdf we wanted.
+We can’t do this at home even if we wanted.
 But there is a tried and tested way that was used on farms on in gardens before the controlled warehouse stores were built.
+Clamping.

 Five Reasons to Build Vegetable Clamps